Skip to Main Content

 The use of materials that are protected by copyright is unquestionably necessary for teaching and learning.
 Although there is no blanket exemption that can be applied in educational contexts, there are a number of exceptions built into U.S. copyright law that support teachers and students who use copyright protected materials for teaching and learning.
 Three particularly important exceptions are specifically aimed at nonprofit educational institutions and libraries.

-Face-to-Face vs. Online Instruction
+Face to Face vs. Online Instruction

 Copyright law applies differently in face-to-face and online instruction.
 However, the following advice regarding use of copyrighted material for instruction is valid in both contexts: